It’s probably far from obvious, but your diabetes could be the reason that you’re having trouble sleeping.

 - Monitoring your blood sugar levels.
 Keeping tabs on your blood sugar means you can take steps to manage highs or lows before they become serious.

-Finally, consider using smart textiles that could help improve your sleep.
+Finally, consider upgrading to the best mattress or using smart textiles to improve your sleep.
 Though it might sound like the stuff from a cool science fiction movie, Celliant® is a new responsive fabric that helps increase blood flow and local circulation in tissue.

 Originally developed to help speed wound healing in athletes, the textile may also help with diabetes-related sleep issues that stem from poor circulation, like peripheral neuropathy.
 Celliant®-containing apparel is one option, but for the best sleep, a mattress cover made with Celliant® fabrics might be even better.